 If it is time to look for a care home for the person you care for, choosing the right one for them can feel overwhelming.
-Ensuring they are safe and happy is paramount.
-But there are so many other decisions, such as the location of the home, what facilities it has, how much it will cost just for starters.
-Here, Age Space provides a guide to help choosing a care home in Buckinghamshire.
+Ensuring that they are safe and happy is paramount, but there are so many other factors that need taking into account, such as the location of the home, what facilities it has and how much it will cost, just for starters!
+Here, Age Space provides a guide to assist you in choosing a care home in Buckinghamshire.

 Finding Buckinghamshire Care Homes

 On the outer circles of London, Buckinghamshire boasts vibrant market towns, stunning countryside and brilliant museums.
 Below, we have briefly provided an overview of the 4 districts and Milton Keynes, including the benefits to each.
 To find out more about the natural and cultural attractions in the county; visit our page on the best cultural gems in Buckinghamshire.

 “The city in the country”, Milton Keynes has over 6000 acres of parkland, as well as rivers and lakes which complement a busy and active city centre.
 With exceptional links to London; Milton Keynes is a great place to keep families entertained and you’ll never be left wanting for a day out idea with the grandparents.
 At the centre is Milton Keynes Hospital, a large general hospital – see the updated CQC rating.

 Find a host of historic towns, sporting venues, accessible attractions and picturesque scenes in the district of Wycombe.
 High Wycombe, Princes Risborough and Marlow are the main towns in the area, all of which have great shopping opportunities and cultural attractions, while maintaining a sense of rural charm.

 The Natural Museum at Tring, Ashridge National Trust estate and The Chiltern area of natural beauty all call Chiltern district their home.
 With great transport links throughout the district, large market towns also provide every amenity and entertainment you can think of to enjoy on a day out with your elderly relative.